-Our favorite feature of this Hikeren vacuum is the LED headlights.
+Our favorite feature of this Eureka vacuum is the LED headlights.
 But there is a lot more to love about it as well.

-You can choose between two vacuuming modes, depending on the flooring you need to clean.
+You can choose between three vacuuming modes, depending on the flooring you need to clean.
 Use low-speed mode for hardwood floors and high-speed for carpets.

 Another great feature of this model is that it can convert into a handheld.
 It’s easy to detach to clean sofas, curtains and even inside your car.

 It has a filter that you can wash.
 Just clean it with water and leave it to dry in the sunlight.
 Plus, it comes with two attachments: a crevice tool and brush.